lubuntu-team/manual/source/3/3.1/3.1.9/sddm_configuration.rst

    lxqt-sudo featherpad

 and open /etc/sddm.conf.
-Then to disable autologin remove the entire line [autologin].
+Then to disable autologin remove the entire line [Autologin].

 To test your SDDM configuration and make sure it is a valid one so you can log in run